 The day before the meal, I started with cornbread baked according to the recipe on the Quaker or Aunt Jemima yellow corn meal box.
 You can use an 8 x 8 pan, baking dish, or black iron skillet.
 It’s your choice, but I use a skillet.
 At the risk of starting a big debate about animal fat and cholesterol, I will go ahead and tell you the one exception I made was to substitute bacon grease for vegetable oil in the cornbread recipe.
 Why?
 Because some of us are no longer eating vegetable oils (other than those that are cold pressed) and margarine or spreads.
 If you want to know more about why we are doing that, please read Deep Nutrition and Primal Body.

 Which leads me to the one exception I made in Geraldine’s recipe.
-Her recipe calls to saute the veggies in 2 sticks of margarine.
+Her recipe calls to sauté the veggies in 2 sticks of margarine.
 Nope.
 Not gonna do it.
 I use real, salted, creamery butter.
-Moving right along . . . here is what you will need.

 - 2 Sticks of Butter